andymsun/lawvics/README.md

 ---

-Built with ❤️ by the Lawvics Team.
+Built with ❤️ by the Lawvics/JurisInsight Team.
 We got this!